Roshan003/MyDApp/README.md

     Click on the "Connect Wallet" button in your DApp.
     Approve the connection request in MetaMask.
     The connected address and token balance should display below the button.

+11. Added Features
+    Features
+   Connect MetaMask wallet
+   Mint new tokens (only accessible by the contract owner) Approve a spender to transfer tokens on your behalf Transfer tokens to another address
+   View ERC-20 token balance